onzfonz/comp227/src/content/4/en/part4b.md

 Lastly, the tests verify that the outcome of the operation is as expected.

 In the first test, the note object we receive as the response body goes through JSON serialization and parsing.
-This processing will turn the note object's <em>date</em> property value's type from <em>Date</em> object into a string.
+This processing will turn the note object's `date` property value's type from `Date` object into a string.
-Because of this we can't directly compare the equality of the <em>resultNote.body</em> and <em>noteToView</em> that is read from the database.
+Because of this we can't directly compare the equality of the `resultNote.body` and `noteToView` that is read from the database.
-Instead, we must first perform similar JSON serialization and parsing for the <em>noteToView</em> as the server is performing for the note object.
+Instead, we must first perform similar JSON serialization and parsing for the `noteToView` as the server is performing for the note object.

 The tests pass and we can safely refactor the tested routes to use async/await: